 - ANSI – The American National Standards Institute

-These organizations make standard tests for HVAC products using engineering principles and guidelines so that the test are fair for everyone.
+These organizations make standard tests for HVAC products using engineering principles and guidelines so that the test is fair for everyone.
 AHRI uses the tests to test various gas furnaces (and other HVAC equipment) to come up with a baseline efficiency level for that product.
-That information is then used by the manufacturer in marketing tools to sell their product.
-In this way no manufacturer can make a claim without it first being tested by a specific standard.
+That information is then used by the manufacturer of marketing tools to sell their product.
+In this way, no manufacturer can make a claim without it first being tested by a specific standard.
 The same standardized test required for all other manufacturers.

 Labels | Energy Star Gas Furnaces

 Energy Star has certain criteria based on the testing of the gas furnaces that each manufacturer must before they can use the Energy Star label.
 Here is the basic criteria for gas furnaces:

 |Gas Furnaces Key Product Criteria||Rating of 90% AFUE or greater for U.S. South gas furnaces|

 |Rating of 95% AFUE or greater for U.S. North gas furnaces|

 |Oil Furnaces Key Product Criteria||Rating of 85% AFUE or greater|

 |Gas and Oil Furnaces Key Product Criteria||Furnaces must be equipped with a high efficiency, electronically commutated fan motor.|

 |Less than or equal to 2.0% air leakage|